Mac-Janitor/TicTacToe/Readme.md

 # Dependencies

 This program requires Raylib to run.
 I would suggest using vcpkg to install Raylib easily.
 Otherwise you will need to download raylib source and install it in order for CMake to recognize the library.
 I will provide better instructions at a later time.
-I have been using Version 3.0 of Raylib because there was an unresolved defect that caused problems on Mac.
+This program was made with version 4.0.0 of raylib.

 # Directions